How to respond to your child when they say “I Can’t Do It” and then they do not try to do the task they need/want to be accomplished.

 A fresh look at the problem after a break can help solve things pretty darn quickly.

-When you focus on the final product rather than the time it took to get there, you can discourage your child for future projects, even if your comment doesn’t seem negative to you.
+When you focus on the final product rather than the time it took to get there, you can discourage your child from future projects, even if your comment doesn’t seem harmful to you.

-WHOOPS.
-That didn’t sound super negative to me when I was saying it, however, my child is now not doing his writing work because he is not confident about his letters.
+That didn’t sound super negative to me when I was saying it; however, my child is now not doing his writing work because he is not confident about his letters.

 This is now a problem I have to fix because I focused on the product instead of the process and the effort.